inductiva/meshnets/README.md

 ![alt_image](readme_images/dataset_example.png)

-Actually in the image we can see an example of an object and the predictions of one of our models.
+Actually, in the image, we can see an example of an object and the predictions of one of our models.